\

 Tried to correct for difficult snap tolerancing and fit by adding a more adjustable clamp closure.
 Also tried to reduce tension on wires and connections when the box is open by attaching the lid to the box.
 To solve the O-ring issue I also tested gel-glue as an O-ring alternative: I lined the seal-groove with a thin bead of jelly-like water-proof caulking glue that I hoped would form a seal with the lid like a regular gasket.

-Prototype III: Cylinder Design
+: Cylinder Design

 Tried to embrace the DFM principles of simplicity: this design prioritized the reduction of parting lines and moving parts.